-Arizona State University is a richly diverse academic setting with more than 55,000 students.
+Arizona State University is a richly diverse academic setting with more than 60,000 students.
 The ASU student may be a traditional 18- to 24-year-old, a recent high school graduate, a community college transfer, someone returning to college to pursue a degree, or a professional studying for an advanced degree or career change.
-The ASU student may live in residence halls, in on-campus housing for sororities or fraternities, or in one of the many communities in the metropolitan Phoenix area.
-Each of the 50 states and more than 100 countries have students enrolled at ASU.
+Each of the 50 states and more than 150 countries have students enrolled at ASU.